A path model for MV polytopes in type A_n: Introduction

-Fixing a standard object $X$ represented by the gallery $g_X$ of type $A_n$, we define a character quiver $\Gamma_X$ associated with $X$ in the joint work with M. Gorsky \cite{GorskyLi}.
+Exact categories, which appear naturally in representation theory and algebraic geometry, are additive categories equipped with a distinguished class of admissible short exact sequences; every abelian category is exact in this sense.
+Proto-exact categories, introduced by Dyckerhoff and Kapranov in \cite{DK}, are non-additive analogues of exact categories and arise in examples such as matroids, representations over $\mathbb{F}_1$, and Banach algebras.
+For a finitary abelian category $\mathcal{L}$, Ringel defined the Hall algebra $\mathcal{H}(\mathcal{L})$ in \cite{R1}: it is spanned by isomorphism classes of objects, with multiplication given by extensions.
+A classical example is the Hall algebra of nilpotent representations of a finite quiver over $\mathbb{F}_q$, which realizes the nilpotent part of the quantum group with parameter $\sqrt{q}$ \cite{R1}; see \cite{Hu, schiffmann1, schiffmann2, schiffmann3} for further developments.
+The 2-Segal formalism of \cite{DK} extends Hall (co)algebras to proto-exact categories.
+In \cite{GorskyLi}, we show that certain proto-exact categories arising from subword complexes have Hall algebras that are quotient algebras of universal enveloping algebras.
+For a fixed standard object $X$ represented by the gallery $g_X$ of type $A_n$, we define a root configuration quiver $\Gamma_X$ associated with $X$ in the joint work with M. Gorsky \cite{GorskyLi}.
 We construct a subquiver category $\mathcal{S}_X$, whose objects are finite disjoint unions of quivers associated to projections of $g_X$.
 We prove that $\mathcal{S}_X$ is a proto-exact category.
 Thus $\mathcal{S}_X$ has a Hall algebra $\mathcal{H}(\mathcal{S}_X)$, in the sense of \cite{DK}.
 This Hall algebra is a symmetry-breaking version of the Hopf algebra defined in \cite{BC}.
 We prove that the Hall coalgebra $\mathcal{H}^*(\mathcal{S}_X)$ is isomorphic to $\CN$ in type $A_n$.
 We prove that the comultiplication structure of $\CN$ coincides with that of $\mathcal{H}^*(\mathcal{S}_X)$ given by projections of galleries intrinsically.
 This correspondence provides a geometric interpretation of the comultiplication structure of $\CN$.

-In the joint work with M. Gorsky \cite{GorskyLi}, we study properties of the subquiver category $\mathcal{S}_X$ for any $X$ with a character quiver $\Gamma_X$ of tree type.
+In the joint work with M. Gorsky \cite{GorskyLi}, we study properties of the subquiver category $\mathcal{S}_X$ for any $X$ with a root configuration quiver $\Gamma_X$ of tree type.
 Any fundamental one-skeleton path associated with an indecomposable module of an arbitrary orientation of the Dynkin diagram can be represented by a folded gallery.
-These galleries can be obtained from the standard folded gallery via a sequence of flips, corresponding to reflections of the character quiver \cite{GorskyLi}.
+These galleries can be obtained from the standard folded gallery via a sequence of flips, corresponding to reflections of the root configuration quiver \cite{GorskyLi}.